-- Preserve existing exterior historic fabric of the South Block, North Block, and the Central Passage to include preservation of masonry facades; wood windows and doors; mansard roof with slate tile roofing, standing seam and flat seam metal roofing; and brick chimneys. - Restore the south facade of the South Block to the Period of Significance (Period 2: 1828-1861) including removal of the existing mansard roof to restore the original end gable pitched roof from Period 1 (1812-1828). - Restoration of the south facade of the South Block would include significant modifications to the masonry openings to return the windows and doors to their configuration documented from Period of Significance (Period 2: 1828-1861). - Modified masonry opening would include new brick flat/ jack arches, limestone sill and new 12/12 lite double hung wood windows.
-Existing wood windows, including the carved lunette headers, and the segmental brick arches would be removed.
+- Preserve existing exterior historic fabric dating to the Period of Significance (Period 2: 1828-1861) at the South Block, North Block, and Central Passage to include preservation of masonry facades and brick chimneys. - Restore the south facade of the South Block to the Period of Significance (Period 2: 1828-1861) including partial removal of the existing mansard roof to restore the original end gable pitched roof as seen from Duke Street.
+The existing north portion of the mansard roof will remain at this time to serve programmatic needs at the fourth floor. - Restoration of the south facade of the South Block would include significant modifications to the masonry openings to return the windows and doors to their configuration documented from Period of Significance (Period 2: 1828-1861). - Modified masonry openings would include new brick flat/ jack arches, limestone sill and new 12/12 lite single-hung wood windows.
+Existing wood windows, including the carved lunette headers, and the segmental brick arches would be removed. - New entry doors to restore the facade would be installed in the west and central bays of the first floor.

-- New entry doors to restore the facade would be installed in the west and central bays of the first floor. - Restoration of the south facade of the South Block would include recreation of the Franklin & Armfield signage known to be either displayed above the front door or painted on the brick masonry facade above the first floor doors and windows.
+Restoration of the south facade of the South Block would include recreation of the Franklin & Armfield signage known to be either displayed above the front door or painted on the brick masonry facade above the first floor doors and windows.